jgarc172/web-concepts/lessons/02_HTML/1_concepts.md

 An HTML document with data.

-Here is how data in an HTML is presented, using a simple paragraph *<p>* elements:
+Here is how data in an HTML is presented, using a simple paragraph &lt p &rt elements:

     . . .
     <body>